Understanding Financial Aid

 - Determine the amount needed to cover the balance and any additional costs

-- Apply for a Fall-Spring Loan for the 2022-23 academic year (August 2022 - May 2023)
+- Apply for a Fall-Spring Loan for the academic year.

-Part 6: Direct (Parent) PLUS Loans
+Part 9: Parent PLUS Loans

-Parents of dependent students can take out federal loans from the U.S. Department of Education to supplement their student's financial aid offer.
-The federal Parent Loan for Undergraduate Students (PLUS) allows parents to borrow money to cover any costs not already covered by the offer, including indirect costs like books, supplies, laptops, and transportation.
+Commonly called Parent PLUS loans, the Parent Loan for Undergraduate Students (PLUS) federal loan from the U.S. Department of Education can only be taken out and paid for by a parent of dependent students.
+The loan allows parents to borrow money to cover any costs not already covered by the offer, including indirect costs like books, supplies, laptops, and transportation.

-To receive a Parent PLUS loan, the borrower can be the biological, adoptive or stepparent parent.
-Grandparents (unless they have legally adopted the dependent student) and legal guardians are not eligible to receive Parent PLUS loans, even if they have had primary responsibility for raising the student.
+To receive a Parent PLUS loan, the borrower can be the biological, adoptive, or stepparent parent.
+Grandparents (unless they have legally adopted the dependent student) and legal guardians are not eligible to receive Parent PLUS Loans, even if they have had primary responsibility for raising the student.

-- Visit the Student Aid website here.
+- Access the website studentaid.gov

-- Log in with the parent FSA ID who is taking out the PLUS loan
+- Log in with the parent FSA ID who is taking out the PLUS Loan

 - Confirm biographical data and complete consent

-- Complete application for 2022-23 academic year
+- Complete application for the academic year

 - Select “King's College, Wilkes-Barre, PA”